muon2998/MSRS/README.md

 ## Resources
 The explanation for LMEM was extremely brief, so here are a few resources to learn more about it.
 Feel free to try different variations of LMEM or another model if that ends p being a better fit for the data.

+[LMEM and LMEM in R](https://www.youtube.com/watch?v=9BDA5b-gtbc&ab_channel=PagePiccinini): She goes through the equations for LMEM pretty well and compares the difference of adding random effects into a model.
+[LMEM Overview and Fitting](https://www.youtube.com/watch?v=QCqF-2E86r0&ab_channel=MatthewE.Clapham): He explains LMEM in a different, compact way as well, and also goes through some additional ways to check how well the model fits the data.